The heinous crime of a young woman involving a Colombian tattoo artist in Spain

 The butcher

 Leonardo is a short, stocky man with several tattoos.
-One of them, with the image of an aggressive dog, peeks out of his neck.
+One of them, with the image of an aggressive dog, peeks out of the neck.

 (We invite you to read: A decapitated Colombian and the serious panorama of sexist violence in Spain)